jfrank-summit/perma-blob/README.md

 # Ethereum L2 Blob Archival System

-A functional TypeScript system that archives Ethereum L2 blob data to the Autonomys Network, addressing the upcoming EIP-4444 changes where Ethereum nodes will only store recent history.
+A functional TypeScript system that archives Ethereum L2 blob data to the Autonomys Network, preserving EIP-4844 blob transactions before they expire.

 ## Overview

-This system monitors Base L2 blob submissions on Ethereum L1 and permanently archives them to the Autonomys Network using the Auto Drive SDK.
-It provides:
+This system monitors Base L2's EIP-4844 blob transactions on Ethereum L1 and permanently archives them to the Autonomys Network.
+EIP-4844 blobs are only available for ~18 days (4096 epochs) before they expire and are pruned from the network.

+Key features:
-- **Automatic monitoring** of Base L2 blob transactions on Ethereum L1
+- **Monitors EIP-4844 blob transactions** submitted by Base L2 to Ethereum L1
-- **Permanent archival** to the decentralized Autonomys Network
+- **Permanent archival** to the Autonomys Network's Distributed Storage Network (DSN) before blob expiry (~18 days)
+- **Preserves layer 2 transaction data** that may otherwise be lost after blob expiry
 - **Easy retrieval** of archived blobs via CID
 - **Data integrity** verification and metrics tracking

+## Background

+- **EIP-4844 (Proto-Danksharding)**: Introduced blob transactions that allow L2s like Base to post data to Ethereum L1 more efficiently
+- **Blob Expiry**: Blobs are only stored for ~18 days (4096 epochs) on Ethereum nodes before being pruned
+- **The Problem**: After blob expiry, L2 transaction data becomes inaccessible unless archived elsewhere
+- **Our Solution**: Automatically detect and archive L2 blob data to Autonomys Network for permanent storage

 ## Prerequisites